Resolved-sideband cooling of a single $^9$Be$^+$ ion in a Penning trap

-Let the thermal energy of the particle be given by $k_B T$ (where $k_B$ is the Boltzmann constant and $T$ the temperature), and let the trap be given by the harmonic oscillator potential $E=1/2 m (2 \pi \nu_z)^2 z^2$ (where $m$ is the mass of the particle and $\nu_z$ its oscillation frequency).
-The thermal energy corresponds to a motional amplitude of $\hat z =\sqrt{2k_BT/m}/(2\pi\nu_z)$.
-To give a specific example, for $m=1\,u$, $T=4\,\mathrm{K}$ and $\nu=1\,\mathrm{MHz}$, $\hat z \approx 41\,\mu\mathrm{m}$.
-The quantum limit, on the other hand, is given by the spread of the wavefunction of the harmonic oscillator ground state $z_0=\sqrt{\hbar/(4\pi m\nu_z)}$, where $h$ is Planck's constant.
-For the above parameters, one obtains $z_0\approx71\,\mathrm{nm}$, more than two orders of magnitude smaller than $\hat z $.
-In radio-frequency ion traps, the ground state is routinely prepared using resolved-sideband laser cooling~\cite{leibfriedQuantumDynamicsSingle2003}.
-Laser cooling does not only provide localization of the particle at the quantum limit; it also does so on much shorter time scales of milliseconds compared to minutes up to hours for resonators\cite{schneiderDoubletrapMeasurementProton2017}.
+Ultra-high-presicion experiments using Penning traps will greatly benefit from the reduction of systematic errors offered by full motional control over atomic ions, with applications to atomic masses~\cite{blaumHighaccuracyMassSpectrometry2006} and $g$-factor measurements~\cite{smorraBASEBaryonAntibaryon2015} or related tests of fundamental physics~\cite{blaumPenningTrapsVersatile2010}.
+In addition, it will allow to implement quantum logic spectroscopy~\cite{schmidtSpectroscopyUsingQuantum2005}, a technique that has enabled a new class of precision measurements in radio-frequency ion traps, where manipulating individual trapped ions at the single quantum level has become standard practice~\cite{leibfriedQuantumDynamicsSingle2003}, enabling applications ranging from quantum information processing ~\cite{ciracQuantumComputationsCold1995,winelandExperimentalIssuesCoherent1998,kielpinskiArchitectureLargescaleIontrap2002} to precision metrology~\cite{ludlowOpticalAtomicClocks2015}.
+The key ingredient for full control is the ability to ground-state cool the motion of the particle in the trap through resolved-sideband laser cooling.
+Laser cooling does not only provide localization of the particle at the quantum limit; it also does so on much shorter time scales of milliseconds compared to minutes up to hours for resonators~\cite{schneiderDoubletrapMeasurementProton2017}.
 The challenge is that most species of interest in Penning-trap precision measurements cannot be readily laser-cooled directly, and that the large magnetic field of the Penning trap complicates cooling significantly~\cite{goodwinResolvedSidebandLaserCooling2016,jordanGroundStateCoolingTwoDimensional2019,gutierrezTRAPSENSORFacilityOpenring2019}.
-The former can be addressed by implementing sympathetic cooling schemes~\cite{heinzenQuantumlimitedCoolingDetection1990, winelandExperimentalIssuesCoherent1998,brownCoupledQuantizedMechanical2011,bohmanSympatheticCoolingTrapped2021,willSympatheticCoolingSchemes2022,meinersSympatheticCoolingSingle2018,cornejoOptimizedGeometryMicro2016}, and the latter is the subject of the present paper.
+The former can be addressed by implementing sympathetic cooling schemes~\cite{heinzenQuantumlimitedCoolingDetection1990, winelandExperimentalIssuesCoherent1998,brownCoupledQuantizedMechanical2011,bohmanSympatheticCoolingTrapped2021,willSympatheticCoolingSchemes2022,meinersSympatheticCoolingSingle2018,cornejoOptimizedGeometryMicro2016}, and the latter is the subject of the present work.